CLEVERHome Storage

 3. Transfer Dry Goods Into Airtight Containers

-The Rubbermaid Brilliance Pantry Food Storage Containers are worth the investment for large households.
-They stack cleanly, the lids snap airtight on all four sides, and the crystal-clear walls let you see at a glance when you’re running low.
+The Compare Options are worth the investment for large households.
+They stack cleanly, the lids snap airtight on all four sides, and the crystal-clear walls let you see at a glance when you're running low.
 Use a paint marker on the bottom to label each container with the item and expiration date.

 Prioritize containers for your highest-volume dry goods: cereal, pasta, rice, flour, sugar, oats, and any bulk snack items you buy from warehouse stores.